-As of 31 December 2018, Southern Free State contains total surface and underground gold reserves of 1.95 million oz and mineral resources of 10.98 million oz.
+As of 31 December 2019, Southern Free State reported surface and underground gold reserves of 2.1 million oz and mineral resources of 8.3 million oz.

 We acquired the Southern Free State project assets on our acquisition of Wits Gold in July 2014.
 The assets include the mining and prospecting rights formerly held by Wits Gold.
 In June 2017, a mining right consolidating four areas of the property (Bloemhoek, De Bron Merriespruit, Hakkies and Robijn) was approved for a 23-year period and executed.
 The mining right is contiguous to the north-east of the Beatrix mining right.